outlandishideas/kasia/README.md

 - In arbitrary queries with `connectWpQuery`, we suggest that you always call the `embed` method on the query chain, otherwise embedded content data will be omitted from the response.
 - Paging data for the request made on behalf of the component is available at `this.props.kasia.query.paging`.
-- The examples given assume the use of [decorators.](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) However decorator support is not necessary.
+- The examples given assume the use of [decorators (sometimes called annotations)](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy).
+However decorator support is not necessary.
 See the end of each example for the alternative Higher Order Component approach.

-### `@connectWpPost(contentType, identifier) : Component`
+#### `@connectWpPost(contentType, identifier) : Component`

 Connect a component to a single entity in WordPress, e.g. Post, Page, or custom content type.